 3:52 According to the Nahuatl version of the story, Juan Diego asks the bishop what kind of a sign he would like and the bishop said the Lady would know.
 We don’t see that here.

-4:58 This vision, with the sign, is the most important.
-According to the Nahuatl version of the story, when Juan Diego goes for a friar to give Last Rites to his uncle, he tries in vain to avoid the Virgin, “she who sees absolutely everywhere,” by walking behind Tepeyac hill, yet she finds him on the path and they have a very polite, very Nahua exchange.
-She assures him that his uncle Juan Bernardino will be fine, then asks him to gather flowers growing on the hillside and bring them to her, arranging them in his tilmatli with her own hands and asking him not to show anyone.
+4:58 The vision where Juan Diego received the sign is the most important.
+According to the Nahuatl version of the story, when Juan Diego goes for a friar to give Last Rites to his uncle, he tries in vain to avoid the Virgin, “she who sees absolutely everywhere,” by walking behind Tepeyacac hill, yet she finds him on the path and they have a very polite, very Nahua exchange.
+She assures him that his uncle Juan Bernardino will be fine, then asks him to gather flowers growing on the hillside and bring them to her, arranging them in his tilmatli with her own hands (my favorite part of the story!) and asking him not to show anyone.
 For some reason, the animators move that encounter to just outside the bishop’s residence and have Juan Diego “mountain climb” up a hill.

 6:25 “He plucked the flowers and carefully placed them in a piece of cloth he was carrying.”
 Uh, no, he placed the flowers in the tilmatli he was wearing, not a random piece of cloth.
 The tilmatli is indigenous clothing particular to his class that could be employed as an apron.
 It was part of his very identity.